EnergySystemsModellingLab/MUSE_OS/docs/user_guide/inputs/toml.rst

    budget = []

 budget
-   Yearly budget.
+   A list of maximum emissions allowed per year of the simulation.
    There should be one item for each year the simulation will run.
 In other words, if given and not empty, this is a list with the same length as `time_framework` from the main section.
 If not given or an empty list, then the carbon market feature is disabled.
 Defaults to an empty list.

 method
-   Method used to equilibrate the carbon market.
-Defaults to a simple iterative scheme.
+   Method used to equilibrate the carbon market setting a global carbon price.
+   Defaults to a simple iterative scheme ('fitting').
+The value used as a starting point for the carbon price is read from the projections file.
+   See :ref:`inputs-projection`.

 commodities
-   Commodities that make up the carbon market.
+   Commodities that make up the carbon market (i.e. commodities over which budget is constrained).
+TO be used to either constrain exclusively CO2 from combustion or all the greenhouse gases.
 Defaults to an empty list.

 control_undershoot
-   Whether to control carbon budget undershoots.
+   Whether to control carbon budget undershoots (if emissions are below the limit in a period, then the difference can be moved to the follodinwg periods).
    Defaults to True.

 control_overshoot
-   Whether to control carbon budget overshoots.
+   Whether to control carbon budget overshoots (if emissions are above the limit in a period then the difference is reduced from the following periods).
    Defaults to True.

 method_options:
-   Additional options for the specific carbon method.
+   Additional options for the specific carbon method to refine the number of iteration for the carbon price estimate (sample_size, default=4), increase/reduce the escalation of the price (refine_price, default to 'true'; price_too_high_threshold, default to 10)

 ------------------